 EDU 4454 Special Methods in Education

 One credit hour.
 This course is designed to prepare for teaching in the secondary subject areas of Biology, Mathematics, English, Social Sciences, Foreign Languages, Art, Music, and Physical Education using a variety of research-based techniques, materials (including instructional technology), and teaching strategies.
 Special emphasis is given to the research based on effective teaching behaviors.

-EDU 4457 Reading & Writing in the Content Area
+EDU 4457 – Reading and Writing in the Content Areas in the Secondary School

 One credit hour.
 This course will focus on ways in which reading, writing, speaking, and listening are developed and used in the content areas in conjunction with the strategies and skills appropriate to the developmental levels and attitude typical of secondary school students.
 The course will involve lesson planning and design as well as group presentation, discussion, and critique.